 The pros and cons

 Since you’ll be changing colleges/departments each semester, there are chances of you developing a sense of detachment and instability.
 Besides, if you are not generally interested in disciplines of Humanities & Social Sciences, and are not ready to invest in project work (which often mean field visits and surveys) then this course may not be the best fit for you.
 However, the constant change, project works and the interdisciplinary trajectory will shape your self-reliance and will give you a holistic perspective towards life.
-The program essentially builds the leader in you.
-Cluster Innovation Centre provides students with the top- opulent infrastructure, air conditioned building and free wifi which is like cherry on the top.
+The program essentially builds the leader in you and makes you very adaptive.
+Cluster Innovation Centre provides students with the top- opulent infrastructure, air-conditioned building, well-equipped computer lab, and free wifi which is like a cherry on the top.

 P.S- Intrigued and confused people will keep on asking you about the functioning of your course; you’ll spend a considerable time explaining the nuances and details of the same.
 Prepare accordingly.